auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     checksum, which would require another fairly expensive mining computation on a possibly constrained-power device.

+[^why-only-username]:
+    Of course, if one wanted your deployment to *enforce* the constraint that any cracker must know the login name for some reason, you could include the plaintext login name in another parameter, with `ContextTags` and `EchoKey` being particularly interesting choices.
+However, this would seem to be quite an unusual choice.

+[^why-echokey]:
+    Including account separation in the `EchoKey` parameter means that any collisions between accounts must necessarily involve a cryptographically non-trivial collision in the very last call to HMAC.
+Furthermore, there must be a cryptographically non-trivial collision at every output block, making multiple collisions extremely unlikely.

+    Furthermore, this approach makes it safer to allow users to bypass the key-stretching phase by specifying a `seed` or `keyL` directly.
+This can benefit users of password managers, especially on power-constrained devices.

+    The fact that including a plaintext login name here would imply that it must be known to crackers is the biggest downside to using login names without key stretching as account separation.

+[^why-not-bcrypt-tags]:
+    Including account separation in the `ContextTags` parameter reinforces this separation at key points in the protocol, and increases the combined entropy of the `keyB` and `keyC` values.
+And since (pseudo)random salts aren't as sensitive as plaintext login names, there's little downside to including it in parameters beyond the `Username`.

+    However, the G3P is also designed so that most or all of the bcrypt key-stretching computation can be outsourced to another semi-trusted device while retaining exclusive control over the final result.
+Including the account separation salt in the `BcryptContextTags` parameter implies that either this salt must be disclosed to the device, or requires one roundtrip between the devices per bcrypt super-round instead of one roundtrip for the totality of the bcrypt key-stretching computation.

+    Hiding the account salt helps guard against cracking attempts on the password that can result from sending the request to this semi-trusted device, as then both the account salt and the password would have to be guessed simultaneously.

 [^ephemeral-derivations]:
     Do feel free to derive public salts from _ephemeral_ values, though, as long as they are quickly forgotten and include a high quality source of randomness.
 You could even apply self-documenting tags to this derivation.

+[^public-salts-and-oprf]:
+    Typically, it will not be plausibly deniable that a given public salt is associated with a given login name.
+However it can be plausibly deniable that somebody has "stolen" a public salt.

+    On the other hand, an OPRF salt is never directly revealed to typical users, but if it's stolen, only rarely could it be plausibly deniable that it was stolen.

+    This is a separate and less-important threat model than making it difficult for Craig to reconstruct login names from account salts.
+One might sensibly decide that one doesn't care much about this tertiary concern, and decide to derive public salts from seeds and keys.

+    This could be a particularly sensible choice if your deployment makes use of both public salts and secret OPRF salts.
+One could reuse the per-account seeds to derive both kinds of salt, decreasing the storage requirements of your authentication database.

 [^also-evidence-of-compromise]:
     Moreover, leaking such a key would grant its holders the ability to prove